-- 40.240.1.(1) Sections 30 to 33 do not apply to a designated benchmark administrator in relation to a benchmark that is - (a) a designated commodity benchmark that is also, and - (b) a designated critical benchmark. - (2) This Part does not apply to a designated benchmark administrator in relation to a designated commodity benchmark if - (a) the benchmark is also a designated critical benchmark, and - (b) the underlying interest of the benchmark is gold, silver, platinum or palladium. - (3) The provisions set out in subsection Subsection (4) do not applyapplies to a designated benchmark administrator in relation to a designated commodity benchmark if all of the following apply: - (a) the benchmark is determined from input data arising from transactions of the commodity that is the underlying interest of the benchmark; - (b) the commodity is of a type in respect of which parties to the transactions referred to in paragraph (a), in the ordinary course of business, make or take physical delivery of the commodity; - (c) the benchmark is also a designated regulated-data benchmark. - (4) For the purposes of subsection (3), the The following provisions do not apply in the circumstances referred to in subsection (3): - (a) subsections 11(1) and (2); - (b) section 40.940.8; - (c) section 40.1040.9, other than subparagraph (1)(f)(ii); - (d) paragraph 40.12(240.11(2)(a); - (e) section 40.1440.13.
+- 40.1.(1) Sections 30 to 33 do not apply to a designated benchmark administrator in relation to a benchmark that is - (a) a designated commodity benchmark, and - (b) a designated critical benchmark. - (2) This Part does not apply to a designated benchmark administrator in relation to a designated commodity benchmark if - (a) the benchmark is a designated critical benchmark, and - (b) the underlying interest of the benchmark is gold, silver, platinum or palladium. - Subsection (4) applies to a designated benchmark administrator in relation to a designated commodity benchmark if all of the following apply: - (a) the benchmark is determined from input data arising from transactions of the commodity that is the underlying interest of the benchmark; - (b) the commodity is of a type in respect of which parties to the transactions referred to in paragraph (a), in the ordinary course of business, make or take physical delivery of the commodity;

+- (c) the benchmark is a designated regulated-data benchmark.

+- (4) The following provisions do not apply in the circumstances referred to in subsection (3):

+- (a) subsections 11(1) and (2);

+- (b) section 40.8;

+- (c) section 40.9, other than subparagraph (f)(ii);

+- (d) paragraph 40.11(2)(a);

+- (e) section 40.13.